 Covering Innovation and Ideas from Boston to Silicon Valley

 Nobody needs a PhD in the history of technology to be a technology journalist—but it doesn't hurt.
 Since finishing my degree at MIT's Program in Science, Technology, and Society in 1994, I've worked to move beyond the "gee whiz" approach to science and technology writing and help readers balance wonder with skepticism.
-It's fine to enjoy technology's bounty, as long as you understand how your choices as a consumer are affecting your community and your environment.
 In my stories for Science, Technology Review, and Xconomy, I've tried to look inside the organizations where big advances take shape, ask how these changes will alter our culture and our economy, and show readers what they can do to respond and adapt.